Weighing up your career or gap year options? Here are eight reasons why you should pack your bags and teach English overseas.

 When you return home, you (or those around you) may notice that you’re more open-minded, tolerant and patient.
 That’s a good thing!

-Afraid of culture shock?
-Don’t be – just understand that there will be an adjustment period and it may take a little bit of time.
+However, try not to be afraid of culture shock.
+There will be an adjustment period and it may take a little bit of time to settle in to your new home abroad.

-Open up your eyes to a new culture.
+Open up your eyes to a new country and culture.

 5. The job market in your country probably sucks